 In the early 1840s, the economic struggles of these very vineyards inspired Marx to criticize the draconian Prussian government—and in the process, some historians argue, begin developing the theory of historical materialism for which he is best known.
-Though Marx would eventually move on to other projects, his early writings on the plight of these vineyards helped to crystallize his beliefs about class struggle and government oppression.
+Though Marx would eventually move on to other projects, his early writings on these vineyards’ plight helped crystallize his beliefs about class struggle and government oppression.
 As such, they provide a fascinating glimpse into the mind of one of history’s most influential thinkers.

 In his student days, though, Marx was more interested in drinking wine than writing about its economics.
 Son of a bourgeois Jewish family that had converted to Christianity in accordance with the reigning Prussian religion, Marx grew up at a time when wine was a staple beverage, not considered alcohol the way liquor was.
 Like many of their wealthy contemporaries, who acquired land as an investment and to stock their own cellars, the Marxs’ owned part of a vineyard.

 When 17-year-old Marx moved to Bonn as a college student in 1835, he brought these boozy proclivities with him.
 Marx’s drinking habits continued when he transferred to the more liberal atmosphere of Berlin a year later.
-There, he frequented the taverns and biergartens of the city’s vibrant nightlife scene.
-In one famous incident, Marx got so drunk that he stripped naked and tried to swim across the River Spree.
+There, he frequented the taverns and biergartens (an German outdoor tavern or an outdoor area adjoining a tavern where alcohol is served) of the city’s vibrant nightlife scene.
+In one famous incident, Marx got so drunk that he stripped and tried to swim across the River Spree.
 He was rescued by some students who were also drinking at the tavern.

 Though his academic career suffered because of his drinking, Marx continued to enjoy wine throughout his life.
-In later years, he even wrote about it occasionally, describing the wine as “pleasure reduced to mathematics.”
-Given his well-known hatred of capitalism, it’s ironic that Marx’s favorite drink was a product of the very economic system he despised.
+He wrote about it occasionally in later years, describing the wine as “pleasure reduced to mathematics.”
+Given his well-known hatred of capitalism, it’s ironic that Marx’s favourite drink was a product of the very economic system he despised.

-The youthful Marx worked as an editor for a newspaper in Cologne after completing his philosophy studies in Berlin.
+After completing his philosophy studies in Berlin, the youthful Marx worked as an editor for a newspaper in Cologne.
 Using the platform, he wrote extensively on the troubled Mosel winegrowers and poverty in the region.

-It is not clear if there are any bottles of wine from Karl Marx’s family winery that have survived to the present day.
+It is unclear if there are any bottles of wine from Karl Marx’s family winery that have survived to the present day.

-1838 – In 1838, Mark lost his father.
-Marx’s family held vineyards in Trier, Germany’s Mosel valley.
+1838: In 1838, Mark lost his father.
+Marx’s family held vineyards in Trier, Germany’s Mosel Valley.
 The vineyard continues to produce wine with the image and name of the famous philosopher on the label.
 Karl’s father, Trier lawyer Heinrich Marx, purchased the vineyard slopes as an investment and cultivated them for the next 30 years.
-When his father passed away, Karl’s mother bought him out of the vineyard.
+Karl’s mother bought him out of the vineyard when his father passed away.

-In the 1830s and 1849s, Marx’s interest in economics was also aroused by problems experienced by vineyard workers during the 1830 s and 1840 s: when he was studying the family wine company and learning about the Mosel issue.
+1830s and 1849s: Marx’s interest in economics was also aroused by problems experienced by vineyard workers during the 1830s and 1840s: when he studied the family wine company and learned about the Mosel issue.